 At 2:36am in the morning of 29th April 1942, around 40 German bombers crossed the coast of England between Flamborough Head and Hornsea heading for York to commence what is known in Yorkshire at The York Blitz.
 The German aircraft soon reached the City, and in the following 90 minutes they dropped over 84 tonnes of high explosive and incendiary bombs, which set York ablaze.
 Many homes in the Clifton / Bootham areas were set alight by incendiaries followed closely by 500lb high explosive … [Read more...]

 As Christmas approaches at the Museum, we recall each year the amazing true story of 24 year old André Guédez, a French mid-upper gunner based at Elvington during World War Two.
 Edited On 30th July 2017, Col. André Guedez passed away in France.
 The following was written when he was still with us, we have chosen not to edit it at all.
 So read this remarkable story of survival and celebrate the life of a great man.
-Seventy years ago, those involved in World War II did not stop for Christmas.
-However, for André, flying from RAF Elvington with one of the two unique French Squadrons of RAF Bomber Command, Christmas Spirit was to turn into a miracle.
-Together with 6 other crew-mates of their Halifax bomber “L for Love”, they were … [Read more...]
+Seventy years ago, those involved in World War II did not stop for Christmas. … [Read more...]

 For many people living in Great Britain, the 5th of November is a date of spectacular bonfire and firework displays as we remember the Guy Fawkes plot to assassinate King James 1 in 1605.
 However, for The Allied Air Forces Memorial here at Elvington, the evening of the 4th of November is one we recall with special significance.
 On this night in 1944, RAF Bomber Command were deep into the offensive masterminded by "Bomber" Harris to destroy German industrial capability.
 That night the steel … [Read more...]